libsdl-org/SDL/docs/README-migration.md

 SDL_DisplayMode now includes the pixel density which can be greater than 1.0 for display modes that have a higher pixel size than the mode size.
 You should use SDL_GetWindowSizeInPixels() to get the actual pixel size of the window back buffer.

-The refresh rate in SDL_DisplayMode is now a float.
+The refresh rate in SDL_DisplayMode is now a float, as well as being represented as a precise fraction with numerator and denominator.

 Rather than iterating over display modes using an index, there is a new function SDL_GetFullscreenDisplayModes() to get the list of available fullscreen modes on a display.
 ```c